bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint Challenge/challenge.md

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  MongoDB is based on scalability and the data stores in JSON which it acts like python dictionary.
+It is appropriate to use for companies   that does not have clear set of schema.
+However, it is not good for companies have complete set of schema which SQL would be the better   choice here.

 - What is "NewSQL", and what is it trying to achieve?
+  NewSQL is blend of traditional SQL and NoSQL databases.
+It tends to get best of both sides of traditional SQL and NoSQL

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this